Montpelier, VT 05602-3176

 - Worked with financial institutions to oppose legislation that would have imposed unique refund requirements on credit card companies doing business in Vermont.
-He helped to negotiate a compromise that was acceptable to the industry and the Attorney General's office.
+Helped to negotiate a compromise that was acceptable to the industry and the Attorney General's office.

 - Worked with a coalition of child care providers to defeat legislation that would have allowed child care centers and workers to bargain collectively with the state over subsidies, licensing standards, grievance procedures and professional development.
-He obtained an exemption in the House-passed bill for child care centers.
+Obtained an exemption in the House-passed bill for child care centers.

 - Lobbied successfully against a bill that would have increased workers' compensation costs by extending benefits to workers after they recover and making it more difficult and costly to settle workers' compensation liens when workers sue third parties.

 - Worked closely with a variety of health advocacy organizations to obtain passage of legislation that prohibits smoking in bars.

 University of Oklahoma, B.A., summa cum laude, Phi Beta Kappa, 1982

 - John has been actively involved in Montpelier public life for 28 years.
 He served as mayor of Montpelier from 2012-18, and he chaired the Montpelier School Board from 2002-2010.
 He is an avid mountain biker and cross country skier.
 He is a founding member of the Montpelier Area Mountain Bike Association and former board member of the Vermont Mountain Bike Association.
 He is a member of the Vermont Bar Association.

 - He served on the boards of the Central Vermont Home Health and Hospice, the Central Vermont Chamber of Commerce and the Onion River Arts Council.
 He also has served as a volunteer teacher for Prevent Child Abuse Vermont.